 - Avoid non-essential travel.
-Do not travel unless necessary, and educate yourself about travel restrictions that have been put into place by the Centers for Disease Control and Prevention (CDC)or the World Health Organization (WHO).
+Do not travel unless necessary, and educate yourself about travel restrictions that have been put into place by the CDC or the World Health Organization (WHO).

 Are cancer patients more at risk?

-Although everyone is at risk of contracting the novel coronavirus, if you are going through cancer treatment it is important to take extra caution.
-Going through cancer treatment may cause you to have a weakened immune system, making it more difficult for your body to fight infections.
+Although everyone is at risk of contracting COVID-19, if you are going through cancer treatment it is important to take extra caution.
+Fighting cancer and going through cancer treatment may cause you to have a weakened immune system, making it more difficult for your body to fight infections.

 What should I do if I experience symptoms?